kevrez/weld-group-calculator/README.md

 - Multiply the value of each section property by the weld strength to obtain the section's strength for that property
 - Calculate an individual utilization ratio for each force/section property pair
 - Combine the individual utilization ratios, either by adding them directly, or by using the square-root-of-sum-of-squares (SRSS) method
 - Determine whether the section has sufficient strength by comparing the total utilization to 1.0.
-If a value above 1.0 is obtained, the section is insufficient to resist the required loading, and the weld must be upsized
+If a value above 1.0 is obtained, the section is insufficient to resist the required loading, and the weld must be upsized or the section geometry updated

 ## Section Property Formulas